cedadev/jasmin-workshop/exercises/ex02/README.md

 1. Is there a limit on the number of processes running on the sci server at any given time per a user?
 1. What software is available via module environment?
+1. What tasks are not suitable to run on the sci machines?
 1. What text editor are available on JASMIN?

 ### Review / alternative approaches / best practice